recyclejs/recycle/docs/quick-start/StatefulComponent.md

 ```

 ### Actions
-In Recycle all actions are defined separately, keeping the view "clean" (without `onClick`, `keyUp` and similar event handlers).
+In Recycle all actions are defined separately, keeping the view "clean" (without `onClick`, `keyUp` or similar event handlers).

-Since we need to listen for click events on a button element, we can use `sources.DOM` for selectig a DOM element and return an action `{ type: 'buttonClicked' }` every time that button is clicked:
+Since we need to listen for click events on a button element, we can use `sources.DOM` for selecting a DOM element and return an action `{ type: 'buttonClicked' }` every time that button is clicked:

 ```javascript
 function actions (sources) {